Rosemead School of Psychology

 Students also receive supervised clinical experiences in a variety of practicum placements in the Greater Los Angeles Area.
 These agencies present students with opportunities to work with clinical professionals in a variety of therapeutic orientations serving a broad range of diverse populations.
 The agencies that regularly train Rosemead students-surrounding school districts; community mental health centers; child, adolescent and adult treatment centers; outpatient clinics; and private and public psychiatric hospitals-ensure that Rosemead students will gain a breadth of clinical experience in professional settings working with diverse populations.
 Students receive both supervision at their training sites and additional clinical consultation on campus with Rosemead faculty.
 The on-campus supervision ensures an integration of classroom training and field experience.
 Recent and current practicum agencies are listed later in this catalog.

 Biola has a commitment to academic computing which provides substantial computing resources for Rosemead students and faculty.
-The School of Business and Library's Instructional Labs often serve as an open lab for Library research, email, and word processing.
+The Biola library and the School of Business have Instructional Labs that are available to graduate students for computer usage.
 There are also a number of smaller departmental labs on campus dedicated to students of their respective majors.
-Further, Biola believes the wireless network should extend connectivity to those areas where a wired network port is not available.
-Biola has multiple wireless access points installed around campus.
-Most campus common areas have been equipped with wireless access.
+Further, Biola benefits from a wireless network across campus.

 Academic and Clinical Consultants